 Managing a multicultural team: tips on how to be a culturally aware and inclusive manager.

 Perhaps you’re new to a management position or are considering taking on a leadership role in the future.
 Chances are, you already are or will find yourself in a diverse workplace and team.
 As a manager, you may know that diverse teams make better decisions, but are you supporting team members fully and leading your team to reach its highest potential?
-Increasing your Cultural Intelligence (CQ) and that of your team will give you, your team, and your organization advantages you may be missing.
+Increasing your Cultural Intelligence (CQ) will give you, your team, and your organization insights and perspectives you may otherwise be missing.

 According to the Cultural Intelligence Center, CQ is the ability to relate and work effectively in culturally diverse situations.
 The benefits of a high CQ are evident.
 Not only does high CQ foster a more inclusive, happier working environment, but diverse teams with high CQ outperform in productivity, profitability, cost savings, innovation, speed and efficiency and more.